 Beginning in 1912, Monet began to go blind with cataracts.
 He used even larger canvases and painted fewer details.

 In 1914, eight monumental water lily paintings were commissioned for the Orangerie of the Tuileries.
-A custom gallery was built to showcase the pieces.
-It was effectively the first “art installation” in history.
-The gallery has been dubbed the Sistine Chapel of Impressionism.
+A custom gallery was even built to showcase the pieces.

-If you’re a dedicated Monet detective, here’s where you need to go in Paris to discover Monet’s must see masterpieces and art works.
+If you’re a dedicated Monet detective, here’s where you need to go in Paris to discover his artworks.

 Musee d’Orsay